Elmwood School - Interview with School Leadership

 Whitehouse describes Elmwood’s history as “absolutely fundamental” to the school as it exists today.
 “Elmwood is founded on the principle of the girls being ‘joyous, companionable, strong and free,” he says, “the idea that you come to school to have a strong academic environment but also to understand the value of enjoyment and social connection.
 That’s all been there since day one.”

-He’s clear that it isn’t about avoiding boys—it’s about moving toward something, rather than moving away from something.
-“They come here and their hair is still soaking from the shower, they have no makeup on, and they’re running into class and they want to start to learn.”
-While there have been huge advances in the rights of women, traditional gender roles often remain unwittingly reinforced in academic and extracurricular settings.
+He’s clear that the all-girls environment isn’t about avoiding boys, that it’s more about moving toward something, rather than moving away from something.
+Of the students he says that “they come here and their hair is still soaking from the shower, they have no makeup on, and they’re running into class and they want to start to learn.”
+While there have been huge advances in the rights of women since Philpot’s time, traditional gender roles often remain unwittingly reinforced in academic and extracurricular settings.
 Science and technology are more likely to be promoted to boys than to girls; English and the arts are more likely to be promoted to girls than to boys.
-That Elmwood is adept at disrupting those roles and the assumptions behind them is one of the things that defines the entire program.
+That Elmwood is adept at disrupting those roles and the assumptions behind them is one of the things that defines the program.
 Tellingly, half of the graduates enter post-secondary programs in math, science, and engineering.
 Which is just as it should be.
 Families and students aren’t drawn to Elmwood to secure a future in the maths and sciences, but rather to ensure that all paths are open and encouraged and that ample space is given to explore them all without bias or preconception.

 Where some early years environments are full of bustle—walls plastered with posters and art—the Elmwood approach draws more from the Reggio Emilia concept that less is more.
 Student work is apparent, and delightfully so, though displayed sympathetically to the spaces as not to overpower them.
 “We strive to create an environment that is the third teacher,” says teacher Kate Meadowcroft.
 “The spaces are a living and breathing portfolio around the learners.
 It’s [either] their work or it’s there as a visual cue to their learning.
 It all has meaning to them.
 The majority of it is produced by them.”
 Students can move easily through the instructional spaces, guided by their interests or the lessons at hand.
 Materials are thoughtfully chosen to spark interest without bombarding the senses.